 2. Further education, skills & development:

-The courses provided via our local libraries are part of ongoing national and borough backed scheme.
-They exist to facilitate enterprising and life-long learning while inherently driving cohesion in our local boroughs.
+The courses provided via local libraries are part of ongoing national and borough backed scheme.
+They exist to facilitate enterprising and life-long learning while inherently driving cohesion in local boroughs.

 3. Save time & money:

-You can save time and money on certain services through the local library.
-Services such as printing, hiring workspaces, starting up and notary support services.
+Save time and money on services through the local library.
+Services such as printing, hiring workspaces, starting up a business and notary support services.

-Save both time and money on the following activities at your local library;
+Save both time and money on the following activities or services through the local library;

 - hiring workspaces and group rooms